 - Hysterosalpingogram (HSG)

 A hysteroscopy involves using a clean little tube known as a hysteroscopy that’s inserted into the uterus through the cervix to help the doctor see everything inside the uterine cavity and the openings of the fallopian tubes.
-You can rely on this technique to diagnose uterine cavity problems, including Asherman’s syndrome.
+You can use this technique to diagnose uterine cavity problems, including Asherman’s syndrome.

-A laparoscopy is a process where a tiny incision is made in your abdomen, and then a lighted tube with a camera device is inserted along with the instruments.
+A laparoscopy is a process where a tiny incision is made in your abdomen, and a lighted tube with a camera device is inserted along with the instruments.
 This method is the only way to diagnose endometriosis.

 It’s possible to get ordinary results on hysteroscopy and HSG and still have mild or severe endometriosis.

 Women who experience adhesion symptoms can consider laparoscopic surgery.
 One of the primary benefits of this procedure is that it requires a small incision or cut, which is why it is also called keyhole surgery.
-Laparoscopy is an upstanding method for performing infertility surgery because it reduces the risks of new adhesion growth.
+Laparoscopy is an upstanding method for infertility surgery because it reduces the risks of new adhesion growth.

 Laparoscopic adhesiolysis may improve the quality of life among women who have chronic pelvic pain caused by adhesions.
-The surgery shows similar results to other invasive forms of surgery when it comes to dealing with extensive adhesions.
+The surgery shows similar results to other invasive forms of surgery when dealing with extensive adhesions.
 But it’s important to note that it can be time-consuming (takes about two to four hours) due to the difficulties involved in the procedure.